Sirmohamad/Web-Crawler/README.md

                           Only predefined target
                           elements scanned

-  `MaxDepth`              Can be customized
-                          recursion depth
+  `MaxDepth`              Maximum recursion depth for
-                          for crawling.
+                          crawling.
+Can be customized.
                           If not set, defaults to
                           **10**
   ---------------------------------------------------------------------------------